asearfos/chipper/docs/chipper_manual.md

 **Noise Threshold Widget**

-The purpose of the widget is to help you determine a common threshold for noise for all of your data.
+The purpose of the widget is to help you determine a common size threshold for noise for all of your data.
+Since audio noise often appears on a spectrogram as small pieces of signal, we enable the user to set a size threshold such that sets of connected signal below a certain size are considered noise and not meaningful signal in your recording.
+Ideally, you have been able to remove all or most noise in the Syllable Segmentation process, such that this widget is primarily functioning to determine separate notes.
+However, removing small pieces of noise can also be accomplished by setting this threshold.

 We recommend you perform this step for a set of songs from the same species.
 Specifically, you can use a subset of your data (\~20 songs) to determine the threshold.
 You will adjust the threshold for each song until satisfied with the results.
 A summary of the thresholds used for the sample songs will be given at the end.
 Then, you will be given the chance to adjust the final threshold to be used in song analysis.
+You can return to this widget as many times as you wish to visualize the chosen threshold for any songs of interest.

 The colors are to help you distinguish separate notes.
 A note is considered to be a set of connected elements (by edges not corners, e.g. 4-connected)